What Is Organic Chemistry?

 Organic molecules are the chemicals of life, compounds composed of more than one type of element, that are found in, and produced by, living organisms.

 Article Summary: What substances are within the realm of organic chemistry?
 This article covers the main categories of naturally occurring organic macromolecules: carbohydrates, proteins, nucleic acids and lipids.

 Carbohydrates, Proteins, Lipids & Nucleic Acids

 disaccharide made of glucose and galactose.

+The feature that distinguishes an organic from inorganic molecule is that organic molecules contain carbon-hydrogen bonds, whereas inorganic molecules do not.
 The four major classes of organic molecules include carbohydrates, proteins, lipids and nucleic acids.

 The term carbohydrate is actually a descriptor of what these molecules are composed of; carbon hydrates, in a ratio of one carbon molecule to one water molecule (CH2O)n.
-The word saccharide is a handy synonym for carbohydrate, because it can be preceded with a prefix indicating the size of the molecule (mono-, di-, tri- poly-):
+The word saccharide is a handy synonym for carbohydrate, because it can be preceded with a prefix indicating the size of the molecule (mono-, di-, poly-):